iotaledger/iota-wiki/shimmer/develop/what-is-shimmer/clients.md

 ## wallet.rs

-The [wallet.rs library](https://wiki.iota.org/shimmer/wallet.rs/welcome/) is a **stateful** package that you can use to build **any application that manages funds** in the Shimmer network, for example an exchange.
+The [wallet.rs library](https://wiki.iota.org/shimmer/wallet.rs/welcome/) is a **stateful** package that you can use to build **any application that manages funds** in the Shimmer network, for example, an exchange.

 ### Secured by Stronghold